wavemaker/docs/learn/react-native/custom-js-modules.md

 :::note
 While importing platform sepcific JS module, ensure not to use file extension `.js` in the `require` statement as shown above.
 :::

+### Use Case

+For instance, where you need to create an alternative Web custom JS module for Native JS module, go to [PDF Preview](/learn/react-native/pdf-preview-and-download/).
+With this document, you can create platform specific custom JS modules for PDF preview.